Double funding and option incompatibility

 The following spreadsheet can be used to check if options are compatible with each other.
 It can also be used to check if options are compatible with land uses and Ecological Focus Area options.

-When entering options into your application you will get an error if the options you have chosen do not all fit within the land parcel because they are not compatible.
+When entering options into your application you will get an error message if the options do not all fit within the land parcel because they are not compatible.

 For example, if you have a five hectare land parcel on which you enter five hectares of Agri-Environment Climate Scheme - Wader Grazed Grassland and you already have four hectares of Rural Priorities - Wild Bird Seed you will get the following error: